- ATTENTION -

 - For residential and commercial developments, permit coverage must be maintained after initial grading and street construction.

-.
-To apply for coverage under General Permit No. 2 online, please use the Online Storm Water General Permit Application
+Paper application forms and information may be found here.
+To apply for coverage under General Permit No. 2 online, please use the Online Storm Water General Permit Application.

 Industrial and commercial activities that are classified as having "storm water discharge associated with industrial activity" are required to obtain permit coverage.
 Most industrial activities are covered under General Permit No. 1 or by individual permits.
 Facilities such as asphalt plants, concrete batch plants, quarries, sand and gravel pits, and rock crushers are covered under General Permit No. 3.

 EPA's definition of "storm water discharge associated with industrial activity" from 40 CFR 122.26 can be found in Appendix A. A summary of the types of industrial facilities and activities subject to the regulations are provided in Table 1, "Facilities or Activities Defined as Industrial Activities Subject to Storm Water Discharge Application Requirements".